nesarashree/dendritic-spine-annotater/README.md

 # Dendritic Spine Annotator & Motility Analysis Tool

+This tool is a Python desktop application (VS Code) for analyzing dendritic spines across multiple microscopy images, allowing neuroscience researchers to efficiently annotate, count, and track dendritic spine lengths by drawing bounding boxes across a series of TIF images.
+The program automatically calculates diagonal measurements in both pixels and microns, tracks the same spine across multiple timepoints, and exports all data to CSV format for analysis.

 **VIDEO DEMO:** [Click the image below to watch the demo!](https://drive.google.com/file/d/1F7QA-EI5dU_VGI1h1vxkyLXLWRyrHrah/view?resourcekey)

 <p align="center">